Dasharo/docs/docs/unified-test-documentation/dasharo-security/207-boot-guard-support.md

 **Test description**

-Intel Boot Guard is a hardware-based technology intended to protect the device against executing non-genuine UEFI firmware, which could happen when a possible attacker has bypassed protection against modification of BIOS.
+Intel Boot Guard is a hardware-based technology intended to protect the device against executing non-genuine firmware, which could happen when a possible attacker has bypassed protection against modification of BIOS.
 This test aims to verify that the implemented Boot Guard mechanism works correctly.